tetsu-koba/v4l2capture/README.md

 Stop the process by entering ^C at an appropriate point.
 Although 320x240 was requested, the camera did not support it, so the message states that it has been changed to 320x180.

-## Playing the Generated mjpg File
+## Playing the generated mjpg file

 ```shell-session
 $ ffprobe out.mjpg